The River North Art District is a funky fresh neighborhood with a warm urban energy and an industrious feel.

 Artsy · Industrial · Eclectic · Spirited

-Like many other art districts, this area was once home to industrial warehouses and rail yards.
+Like many other art districts, RiNo was once home to industrial warehouses and rail yards.
 Today, it is the center of Denver’s street art scene and a hip, cultural hub.
-There is craft brewing, street art, one-of-a-kind cuisine, furniture makers, coffee roasters and a whole lot more.
+There is craft brewing, street art, one-of-a-kind cuisine, furniture makers, coffee roasters, and a whole lot more.
 Art galleries, studios, and tattoo shops are on every corner, and streets are covered in vibrant murals painted by some of Colorado’s most respected artists.

 Things to Know

-Commuting from the RiNo District is simple with easy access to both I-70 and I-25.
-2 hour (not-metered) street parking is abundant, but find parking early because once Dinner time hits it might be a bit tougher.
+Commuting from the RiNo District is simple, with easy access to both I-70 and I-25.
+Two-hour (not-metered) street parking is abundant, but find parking early because once Dinner time hits it might be a bit tougher.
 Bike lanes make biking throughout RiNo simple and safe.
-River North apartments are primarily small to mid-rise buildings with mesmerizing city views.
+River North housing is primarily small to mid-rise buildings with mesmerizing city views.
 (Pro Tip: If you're looking for a more residential feel, check out Five Points.
 Or, if you'd like a more fast-paced urban feel, LoDo or Uptown might be more your style.)